qwertyghost/List-of-Places-to-practice-Cyber-Security/README.md

 # List-of-Places-to-practice-Cyber-Security
-An enumeration of CTFs, Vulnerable Machines, and Security Challenges
+An enumeration of CTFs, Vulnerable Machines, and Challenges